1988–89 Nottingham Forest F.C. season

 The 1988–89 season was Nottingham Forest's 124th year in existence and 13th consecutive season in the First Division.
 Also the club competed in the FA Cup and League Cup.

 Summary

 During summer Clough clinched several transfers in such as Defender Russell Bradley, midfielder Steve Hodge returned to the club after 3 seasons.
 Forward Lee Chapman arrived from Chamois Niortais F.C..
-Also, Righ-back Defender Brian Laws arrived from Middlesbrough.
+Also, Right-back Defender Brian Laws arrived from Middlesbrough.
 On April 30 the club clinched its first Full Members' Cup defeating Everton in the Final after a 4–3 score.